s-kalaus/a-weather-backend/README.md

 #Web server config

-Point document root of webserver to `public` directory
+Point document root of webserver to `public` directory, nodejs is on 4400 port by default

 ### Execution